Susafp/portfolio/README.md

 ### The Portfolio

-The challenge was to build out an e-commerce product page and get it looking as close to the design as possible.
+Built to showcase my achievements so far and help establish a link between the past, the present and how I am looking to move forward in order to keep paving the path for future goals.

 Users should be able to: